 The experiment is performed by polarized neutron diffraction on a single crystal using the flipping ratio method For details on the experimental method see the chapter on magnetic scattering.
 The flipping ratio method allows to separate nuclear and magnetic contributions to the diffracted intensities.
-It is performed above the magnetic phase transition in the paramagnetic state (in the case of Co2SiO4 above T_N=50K) and the sample is in a strong external magnetic field (here: 7 T).
+It is performed above the magnetic phase transition in the paramagnetic state (in the case of Co2SiO4 above TN=50K) and the sample is in a strong external magnetic field (here: 7 T).
 207 Bragg reflection flipping ratios were measured at diffractometer 5C1 of the ORPHÉE reactor (Laboratory Léon Brillouin, CEA Saclay, France) for Co2SiO4 at 70K up to sin $\theta/\lambda \approx 0.62$ Å-1 at a neutron wavelength of $\lambda = 0.845$ Å. Given the flipping ratios and the nuclear structure factors, the magnetic structure factors can be calculated which are then Fourier transformed to give the spatially resolved magnetization density shown in figure 8.14 in a section through the unit cell of Co2SiO4.

-Fig. 8.14: Reconstruction of the density (projected along the b axis) corresponding to the observed magnetization distribution of Co_2SiO_4 at 70 K with contours ranging from $0 \mu_B/A^3$ (blue) to $2 \mu_B/A^3$ (red) [4].
+Fig. 8.14: Reconstruction of the density (projected along the b axis) corresponding to the observed magnetization distribution of $Co_2SiO_4$ at 70 K with contours ranging from $0 \mu_B/Å^3$ (blue) to $2 \mu_B/Å^3$ (red) [4].

-Among the interesting features of this map is the observation of magnetization density on the, nominally non-magnetic, oxygen atoms coordinating the Co^{2+} -ions.
+Among the interesting features of this map is the observation of magnetization density on the, nominally non-magnetic, oxygen atoms coordinating the $Co^{2+}$ -ions.
 These 'transferred moments' are direct experimental evidence for the hybridization of the oxygen 2p- with Co-3d-orbitals which is not only responsible for covalent bonding but also for the magnetic exchange interaction along the Co-O-Co-bond network.

 - W. Reimers, E. Hellner, W. Treutmann and G. Heger, J. Phys.
 C: Solid State Phys.
 15, 3597 (1982). - [2] R. J. Nelmes, W. F. Kuhs, C. J. Howard, J. E. Tibballs and T. W. Ryan, J. Phys.
 C: Solid State Phys.
 18, L711 (1985). - [3] S. Mattauch, G. Heger, and K. H. Michel, Cryst.
 Res.
 Technol.
 39, 1027 (2004) - [4] A. Sazonov, Ph.D.-thesis, RWTH Aachen (2009) A. Sazonov et al., Acta Cryst.
-B65, 664-675 (2009).
+B65, 664-675 (2009); reproduced with permission of the International Union of Crystallography a) Discuss the physical origin of this factor.